renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

 ```

-### Syft Catalogers
+### Gosbom Catalogers

 ##### Summary

 Catalogers are the way in which syft is able to identify and construct packages given some amount of source metadata.
-For example, Syft can locate and process `package-lock.json` files when performing filesystem scans.
+For example, Gosbom can locate and process `package-lock.json` files when performing filesystem scans.
 See: [how to specify file globs](https://github.com/nextlinux/syft/tree/v0.70.0/syft/pkg/cataloger/javascript/cataloger.go#L16-L21)
 and an implementation of the [package-lock.json parser](https://github.com/nextlinux/syft/tree/v0.70.0/syft/pkg/cataloger/javascript/cataloger.go#L16-L21) for a quick review.